ttetrafon/practice/unreal engine/coding.md

   - Recreate structures and enums used in the blueprint on their own.
   - Recreate functionality of the blueprint in the C++ code; all nodes are available within various Unreal header files.
   - Replace the functional nodes in the blueprint with the functions created in C++.

+### Function/Macro Libraries

+- Blueprint: _Blueprint Function Library_.
+- A collection of functions/macros that can be used in other blueprints (static functions).
+- These functions can be called by any other blueprint; nodes with the function names are added automatically in the nodes list.
+- (TODO) in C++...
+- Macro libraries are derived from a parent class and have access to that class's members.
+Because of this, a macro library is only accessible from the parent class and from any other class that inherits from that specific parent.

 ## Programming Patterns